tradergu/tradergu.github.io/_posts/2025-08-31-portfolio-update-august-2025.md

 ---

 ## Performance: Year to Date
-Although I’ve added significant deposits to my Main Trading Account during 2025, the portfolio is still up 11% on a P&L basis.
+Although I’ve added significant deposits to my Main Trading Account during 2025, the portfolio is still up 🟢 +11% on a P&L basis (as of August 31, 2025).

-* Main Trading Account: 🟢 +11%

 ![Main Trading Account - Year to Date Performance ](/assets/img/2025/august/main-trading-account-performance.png) *Performance: Year to Date*